-The New Cyprus Museum (NCM) is designed as a cultural campus integrating seamlessly the various buildings which host the museum’s program.
-On the urban scale, the NCM aims to become a new green node in the city centre which connects the bustling activity around the area of the Venetian walls with the revitalization scheme of the Pedieos River.
+The New Cyprus Museum (NCM) in Nicosia is designed as a cultural campus integrating seamlessly the various buildings which host the museum’s program.
+On the urban scale, the NCM aims to become a new green node in the city centre that connects the bustling activity around the Venetian walls with the revitalization scheme of the Pedieos River.

-The Museum Park is organized in various zones, responding to the context, which culminate in an almond tree orchard at the centre of the site, creating a focal point for the museum.
-The almond trees aspire to restore the bond between the traditional activity of agriculture and the people, while promoting social interaction.
+The Museum Park is organized in various zones, responding to the context, which culminates in an almond tree orchard at the centre of the site, creating a focal point for the museum.
+The almond trees aspire to restore the bond between agriculture and the people’s traditional activity while promoting social interaction.
 Between the orchard and the riverside, the landscape is populated by colourful local Cypriot herbs, bringing the cultural practice of using plants in medicine into the urban atmosphere.
-Celebrating the distinct Mediterranean landscape, the selected species respond to the climate needs of the area, minimizing requirements for watering and improving the micro-climate.
+Celebrating the distinct Mediterranean landscape, the selected species respond to the area’s climate needs, minimising watering requirements and improving the micro-climate.